arstr0m/arstr0m/README.md

 ## 👋 Yo!

-- 👀 I'm interested in backend development with Python, Java, and JavaScript.
+- 👨🏽‍💻 I'm a backend engineer experienced in Python, Java, and JavaScript.
 - 🌱 I'm currently learning Roast and Dart.
 - 🗣️ I speak 🇺🇸 & 🇪🇸
-- 💼 I enjoy mobile app development and programming in general.
+- 💼 I enjoy backend, mobile app development and programming in general.

 ### 🚀 About Me